-14.2.7.2 Policy - High density location
+14A.2.7.2 Policy - High density location

 - a.
-Enable high density residential development within walking catchments of the: - i.
-City centre zone;

-- ii.
-Town Centre zones of Riccarton, Papanui, and Hornby; and - iii.
-Other larger commercial centres zoned as Town Centres and Local Centres;
+Enable high density residential development within the identified walkable catchment of the City centre zone; and - b.
+Enable high density residential development within the identified commensurate catchments adjacent to - i.
+Town Centre zones of Riccarton, Papanui, and Hornby; and - ii.
+Other larger commercial centres zoned as Town Centres and Local Centres as shown on the planning maps;